Over the years, I've been told I look like a lot of different people.

 "You could be 'Lil Pricky', his rapping protégé."

-For an office Halloween party, someone decided to dress up as me.
+At an office Halloween party, someone decided to dress up as me.
+I was flattered.